 Induction chemotherapy without radiation therapy (RT) also provides a significant survival benefit over surgery alone, and this approach has been adopted in the United Kingdom based upon the results of several neoadjuvant trials, including the MAGIC trial.
 However, whether preoperative chemotherapy improves local control over surgery alone remains unclear, and whether these results can be extrapolated to the setting of esophageal SCCs is uncertain.
 (See 'Meta-analyses' above and 'Impact of preoperative treatment on local control' above.)

-As a result of these issues, we recommend combined modality therapy rather than surgery alone for patients with T3N0 stage I, and all patients with stages IIA, IIB, and III thoracic esophageal cancer regardless of histology (table 2 and table 1) (Grade 1A).
+As a result of these issues, we recommend combined modality therapy, rather than surgery alone, for patients with T3N0, T4aN0, and clinically node-positive thoracic esophageal cancer, regardless of histology (table 3 and table 2) (Grade 1A).
 For these patients, we suggest concurrent chemoradiotherapy instead of chemotherapy alone for neoadjuvant therapy (Grade 2B).

 For patients with T1N0 esophageal or EGJ adenocarcinoma or SCC, we recommend surgery alone (Grade 1B).
 Definitive chemoradiotherapy is a reasonable approach for patients who are not surgical candidates.
-(See 'Patients with stage I disease' above.)
+(See 'Patients with T1-2N0 disease' above.)

 Issues related to carboplatin dosing (ie, estimation of glomerular filtration rate [GFR], appropriate weight to use in the calculation of drug dose according to the Calvert formula) are discussed elsewhere.
 (See "Dosing of anticancer agents in adults", section on 'Carboplatin'.)